 and cultural developments.
 Offered every third year.
 (Social Science)

 202. Indigenous Peoples and Cultures of North

 systems developed by indigenous Americans north of Mexico.
 Ecological

 systems, along with contemporary issues of change, contact, and cultural

 Ethnographic examination of the descendents of East Indian and Chinese

 indentured servants, and African slaves.
 Topics include maroonage,

 retentions, kinship and gender roles, the spirit world, fiesta, and

 cultural pluralism.
 Registration, when the course is taught off campus,

 entails additional costs.
+Prerequisites: ANT 101 and permission of instructor.
 Alternate years.
 (Social Science)